androlo/logmor/docs/docs.md

 `rule MyRule = <formula> is good`

-If someone does not know how to use formal logic and boolean algebra but has some background in philosophy and/or debating, this seems like a very good resource: https://brewminate.com/an-introduction-to-basic-logic/.
+If someone does not know basic logic, this seems like a good resource: https://brewminate.com/an-introduction-to-basic-logic/.

 For anyone with a STEM education, a good introduction can be the video series https://www.youtube.com/watch?v=EPJf4owqwdA&ab_channel=ComputerScience and https://www.youtube.com/watch?v=2zRJ1ShMcgA&ab_channel=JoeJames, where boolean algebra is exemplified using logic circuits and bits.

-**NOTE**: most logical expressions used in this app will be very simple, and is possible to learn without going into the theory.
+**NOTE**: most logic used in this app is very simple, and is possible to learn without going deep into the theory.

 ### Logical operators